mbucchia/OpenXR-Toolkit/other-features.md

 You may then press `Ctrl+F12` to take a screenshot of the left-eye image view.
 Screenshots are saved under `%LocalAppData%\OpenXR-Toolkit\screenshots`.
 This folder may be opened from the _OpenXR Toolkit Companion app_ by clicking the _Open screenshots folder_ button.

 **The DDS format is a lossless format native to DirectX but some tools might have issues opening DDS files.
 The tools that were confirmed to properly open them with the OpenXR Toolkit are [GIMP](https://www.gimp.org/) and [Paint.net](https://github.com/paintdotnet/release/releases)*

+## Record statistics

+This option can be enable to continuously record some statistics from the application to a comma-separated values (CSV) file stored under `%LocalAppData%\OpenXR-Toolkit\stats`.

+When this option is toggled from off to on, a new file is created, with a file name including the date/time (eg: `stats_20220822_183013.csv` for a recording on August 22nd, 2022 at 18:30:13).

+The CSV file contains rows with the average FPS, frame times, and VRAM utilization over one second.
+Every second, a new row is appended.